2 Chronicles 8

 The phrase מִקֵּץ עֶשְׂרִים שָׁנָה ("at the end of twenty years") matches the timeframe in 1 Kings 9:10.
 This twenty-year period covers both the seven years of temple construction (1 Kings 6:38) and the thirteen years Solomon spent building his palace (1 Kings 7:1).

 חֲמָת צוֹבָה (verse 3) refers to a combined territory in the region of modern Syria, northeast of Israel.
 Hamath was a major Aramaean city-state on the Orontes River, and Zobah was an Aramaean kingdom that David had defeated (2 Samuel 8:3).
-Solomon's campaign against Hamath-zobah extends Israelite control to its greatest territorial reach, fulfilling the promise to Abraham of a land stretching to the Euphrates (Genesis 15:18).
+Solomon's campaign against Hamath-zobah extends Israelite control to its widest reach, fulfilling the promise to Abraham of a land stretching to the Euphrates (Genesis 15:18).

-תַּדְמֹר in the wilderness (verse 4) is widely identified with the later city of Palmyra, a famous oasis city in the Syrian desert.
+תַּדְמֹר in the wilderness (verse 4) is widely identified with the later city of Palmyra, an oasis city in the Syrian desert.
 The parallel in 1 Kings 9:18 has "Tamar" in the written text (Ketiv) but "Tadmor" in the read text (Qere), suggesting that the identification with Palmyra was traditional.
 Building a fortified outpost this far northeast demonstrates the extent of Solomon's commercial and military reach.

-Upper and Lower Beth-horon (verse 5) were strategically vital towns on the main route ascending from the coastal plain to the central hill country.
-They controlled access to Jerusalem from the west and had been the site of several famous battles, including Joshua's pursuit of the Amorites (Joshua 10:10-11).
+Upper and Lower Beth-horon (verse 5) were strategically important towns on the main route ascending from the coastal plain to the central hill country.
+They controlled access to Jerusalem from the west and had been the site of several battles, including Joshua's pursuit of the Amorites (Joshua 10:10-11).
 Fortifying them as walled cities with gates and bars made them key links in Judah's defense network.

 Forced Labor from Non-Israelite Peoples (vv.
 7-10)